EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 Ground Stations Contact Data
 ==============================
-The ground stations contact data is produced by invoking the :class:`orbitpy.communications.InterSatelliteComm` class.
+The ground stations contact data is produced by invoking the :class:`orbitpy.communications.GroundStationComm` class.
 The class is initialized by list of directories in which the satellite states are present.
-The name of the satellite state data files is presumed to be *state*
+The name of the satellite state data files is presumed to be *state*.
-The second initialization parameter is the filepath (with filename) containing the ground station data (See :ref:`groundStations_json_object`).
+The second initialization parameter is the filepath containing the ground station data (See :ref:`groundStations_json_object`).

 The resulting files have a similar format to the intersatellite contact data files.
 The files are written in the respective satellite directories.
 The files are named according to the ground-station index given in the input ground station data file.
 For example if we have the ground station